ocaml/ocaml-lsp/CONTRIBUTING.md

 In most cases, it is likely that the contributions will focus solely on this project.

+##### Warning

+For historical reasons, but also for development convenience, `ocaml-lsp-server` should not build logic based on `Parsetree` (which changes from version to version and migration logic is not provided by `lsp`, nor `ocaml-lsp-server` but by [Merlin](https://github.com/ocaml/merlin)).
+If a command, or a constant, relies on the `Parsetree`, it is **strongly** recommended to build a command in Merlin that handles the logic to ensure the migration is localized to a single project.

 #### lsp

 Implementation of the LSP protocol in OCaml.
 It is designed to be as portable as